43034r/Dynatrace_OneAgent_healthcheck_plugin/README.md

 FAILURE_watchdog_logs

-Pligon works only on linux.
+Plugin works only on linux.